CaptCorpMURICA/100DaysPython/README.md

 # 100DaysPython
-100 Days of Code framework for learning Python
+This exercise is based off the 100 Days of Code framework found here: https://www.100daysofcode.com/.
+This repo is segmented into 7 modules of two weeks each.